 Other screening options are available, based on your doctor’s recommendation:

 Early detection by screening is key.
 Catching it early gives you a better chance at successful treatment.
-And colorectal screening is one of the preventive services available to you at no cost.* Talk to your doctor about what screening options are best for you.
+Talk to your doctor about what screening options are best for you.

 These healthy lifestyle tips may help to protect you from colon cancer:

-Learn more about colon health and colon cancer prevention and screening in the Caring for Your Colon section of our Connect Community.
+Learn more about colon health and colon cancer prevention and screening in the Caring for Your Colon section.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.